BV-BRC/BV-BRC-Docs/docroot/tutorial/ha_numbering/ha_numbering.md

 ## Locating the service

-1\.
-At the top of any BV-BRC page, find the **TOOLS SERVICES** tab and then click on **HA Subtype Numbering Conversion**.
+The HA Subtype Numbering Conversion submenu option under the **TOOLS & SERVICES** main menu (Protein tools category) opens the HA Subtype Numbering Conversion input form. *Note: You must be logged into BV-BRC to use this service.*

 ![Figure 1](./images/img1.png "Figure 1")

-2\.
-This will open up the input form landing page.
+This will open up the HA Subtype Numbering Conversion job landing page.

 ![Figure 2](./images/img2.png "Figure 2")